sethvargo/ratchet/README.md

 -   Does not support resolving values in anchors or aliases.
 This is technically possible, but most CI systems also don't support these advanced YAML features.

+    Similarly, Ratchet does not support matrix-style expansion, since those values cannot be guaranteed to be known at compile time.
+For example, Ratchet will error on the following GitHub Actions workflow:

+    ```yaml
+    jobs:
+      my_job:
+        strategy:
+          matrix:
+            version:
+            - '1'
+            - '2'

+        steps:
+          - uses: 'actions/checkout@v${{ matrix.version }}'
+    ```